zamor122/API_Class_Project/README.md

 # Directions
 1. Clone the repository into the desired directory.
-2. Run the Command as any normal python program by running python main.py
+2. Run the Command as any normal python program by running python main.py in the same directory
 # Specifications
 ## Description
 This is a Client for the GoogleMaps, googleplaces API.
 This is going to have a command line UI system that will be much easier to use so no coding is necessary.